code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 🔗 [Azure App Configuration and .NET API: a smart and secure way to manage configurations | Code4IT](https://www.code4it.dev/blog/azure-app-configuration-dotnet-api/)

-Then we configured our applications to automatically refresh the configurations using a Sentinel value:
+Then, we configured our applications to automatically refresh the configurations using a Sentinel value:

 🔗 [How to automatically refresh configurations with Azure App Configuration in .NET](https://www.code4it.dev/blog/azure-app-configuration-refresh-config/)